e-elena/Data-Science-Projects/README.md

 # Data-Science-Projects
-Projects for learning more about data science.
+Some data science projects I did to learn more about data science.